leaflabs/www.leaflabs.com/posts/the-state-of-the-maple-tree.md

 Okay, just kidding – medium worst case scenario would probably be sometime around March 31.

-Okie has been working tirelessly on the new four layer design, and it is nearly finished, so we should have prototypes back within a week.
+okie has been working tirelessly on the new four layer design, and it is nearly finished, so we should have prototypes back within a week.
 Once those are back and tested, we will be sending them to production, and at that time (probably around February 23) we will once again be taking pre-orders!